pennersr/django-allauth/docs/configuration.rst

   users from sending too many of these mails, a rate limit is in place that allows for one confirmation mail to be sent per the specified cooldown period (in seconds).
+  It is recommended to change this setting to ``"0"`` when running tests, as it can cause unintended and sporadic failures when your testcase relies on sent mails.

 ACCOUNT_EMAIL_MAX_LENGTH(=254)
   Maximum length of the email field.
 You won't need to alter this unless using